-Finally, the term “vintage” is a relatively recent categorization used for something that’s neither new nor antique.
-It would be safe to say a rug that’s around 25-years-old, for example, could be considered a vintage rug.
+The term “vintage” is a relatively recent categorization used for something that’s neither new nor antique.
+It would be safe to say a rug that’s around 25 years old, for example, could be considered a vintage rug.

-The majority of antique rugs on the market today are antique Persian rugs, which was the epicenter of rug weaving before the industry moved towards India, Pakistan and Romania.
+There are many different types of antique rugs, including Caucasian, Moroccan, Anatolian, and Aubusson.
+The majority of antique rugs on the market today are antique Persian rugs from the middle east, including Afghanistan, Iran, and Turkey.
+That area, was the epicenter of rug weaving before the industry moved to India, Pakistan, and Romania.
 However, there are rare handmade rugs that date as far back as the 15th and 16th centuries featuring French motifs and made in Europe.

 Matt Camron Rugs finds its antique rugs around the world through relationships with discerning dealers who pass the antique carpets through a series of observations to determine quality and place of origin.
 Through keep visual examination, antique dealers can deduce whether or not the rug has been through a restoration.